Japanese submarine I-24 (1939)

-The second I-24 was one of five Type C cruiser submarines of the C1 sub-class built for the Imperial Japanese Navy.
+was the fifth Type C cruiser submarines built for the Imperial Japanese Navy.
 During World War II, she operated as the mother ship for a midget submarine during the attack on Pearl Harbor and the attack on Sydney Harbour, supported Japanese forces during the Battle of the Coral Sea and the Battle of the Santa Cruz Islands, and served in the Guadalcanal campaign, New Guinea campaign, and Aleutian Islands campaign.
 She was sunk in June 1943.